AdaCore/spark2014/lrm/source/statements.rst

 attribute in a subprogram postcondition can be used to refer to the value an expression had upon entry to the subprogram.

-Loop_Invariant is just like pragma Assert with respect to syntax, name resolution, legality rules, dynamic semantics, and assertion policy, except for an legality rule given below.
+Loop_Invariant is just like pragma Assert with respect to syntax, name resolution, legality rules, dynamic semantics, and assertion policy [controlled by the Ada Assertion_Policy pragma], except for an legality rule given below.

 Loop_Variant has an expected actual parameter which is a specialization of an Ada expression.
 In all other respects it has the same syntax, name resolution,